 When drinking water meets federal standards, there may not be any health-based benefits to purchasing bottled water or installing point of use devices.
 Drinking water, including bottled water can reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Treatment Technique: A required process intended to Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection pCi/l: Pico Curie per liter.
+The measure of radioactivity in one Agency's Safe Drinking Water Hotline (800-426-4791).

-Action Level: The concentration of a contaminant, which, if exceeded, triggers treatment (see Treatment Technique), or other requirements, which a water system must follow.
+Action Level: The concentration of a contaminant, which, if ppb: Part per billion (1 gallon in 1 billion gallons) micrograms exceeded, triggers treatment (see Treatment Technique), or other requirements, which a water system must follow.